- A Guide to Chemotherapy

 Chemo can bring major changes to your life.
 It can affect your overall health, threaten your sense of well-being, disrupt your daily routines, and put a strain on your relationships.
-It’s normal and understandable for you and your family to feel sad, anxious, angry, or depressed.
+It’s normal and understandable for you and your family to feel sad, scared, anxious, angry, or depressed.

 There are ways to cope with these emotional side effects, just as there are ways to cope with the physical side effects.

 You can draw support from many sources.
 Here are some of the most important ones:

 Doctors and nurses

 If you have questions or worries about your cancer treatment, talk with members of your health care team.
 If they’re unable to give you the help you need, they can refer you to other health professionals who can help you.

 Counselors can help you express, understand, and cope with the emotions caused by cancer treatment.
 Depending on what you want and need, you might want to talk with a psychiatrist, psychologist, social worker, sex therapist, or member of the clergy.